Bayesian Optimisation for Active Monitoring of Air Pollution: Methodology

 While the heart of our method is a standard Bayesian optimisation loop, its effectiveness relies on problem-specific design decisions, data pre-processing, and pre-training in order to obtain an appropriate joint prior over GP parameters.

 Pollutant concentrations tend to follow a log-normal distribution \cite{cats_prediction_1980}, so we log-transformed our concentration data to match the distributional assumptions behind Gaussian processes.
-We also standardised our data using the mean and standard deviation from the tuning set.
+We also standardised (satellite) or mean-centred (LAQN) our data, see the appendix.
 For evaluation, the observed data is considered to be the ground truth, so the variance of the noise in the GP likelihood is clamped to a small value (1e-06).
 The acquisition function used is expected improvement \cite{jones_efficient_1998} and importance weighting is used to adapt the hyperparameter samples to the problem at hand.
 Each problem is initiated with some randomly selected samples; 10 for the satellite data and 5 for the London data.
 The computing resources used are described in the appendix.